nordic-institute/X-Road/doc/UseCases/uc-ss_x-road_use_case_model_for_security_server_management_1.4_Y-883-4.md

     - 2.3 Accept REST API's self-signed SSL certificate
     - 2.4 Provide credentials of an SS administrator with role XROAD_SYSTEM_ADMINISTRATOR, using [basic authentication](https://en.wikipedia.org/wiki/Basic_access_authentication)
-    - Example with `curl`: `curl -X DELETE -u <username>:<password> https://localhost:4000/api/api-key/63 -k`
+    - Example using "curl" command: `curl -X DELETE -u <username>:<password> https://localhost:4000/api/api-key/63 -k`

 2. System deletes the key and it cannot be used for authentication anymore.
 System responds with HTTP 200.

 **Extensions**:

 - 1a.
-SS administrator provides invalid credentials or credentials for user who does not have XROAD_SYSTEM_ADMINISTRATOR role
+SS administrator provides invalid credentials or credentials for a user who does not have XROAD_SYSTEM_ADMINISTRATOR role
     - 1a.1.
 System responds with HTTP 401 or HTTP 403
 - 1b.
 SS administrator sends request from a remote server